TaftersS/vpxinstaller/Readme.md

     `./vpxtool frontend`

-- Use a bash script to lauch vpxtool. (optional)
+- Use a bash script to lauch vpxtool.

     ```
     #!/bin/bash
     konsole -e "./vpxtool frontend"
     ```

-- Add the launch script to Steam. (optional)
+- Add the launch script to Steam.

     `/home/deck/VPinballX/launch.sh`

 ## Controller Configuration

-The best solution I've found so far is to remap button inputs to the default keyboard layout for VPX using the Steam overlay.
-Note that analog stick tilt is currently causing some physics issues, so joysticks should be disabled or remapped to buttons instead.

 - My personal configuration can be found in Steam's community layouts by changing the game's name to "Visual Pinball".
+Alternatively, you can create your own by mapping to keyboard inputs using Steam's configuration overlay.

 Here are some of the default keyboard controls for reference:

     ```
     Left flipper = Left shift